dominant-strategies/quai-docusaurus/docs/develop/tutorials/solidityX.md

 }
 ```

-Once the sister contract addresses have been added to the respective `ApprovedAddresses` of each of the QRC-20 contracts, the `crossChainTransfer` method becomes available, which allows anyone who owns the QRC-20 token to trustlessly send their balance between the shards that the contracts are deployed to.
+Once the sister contract addresses have been added to the respective `ApprovedAddresses` of each of the QRC721 contracts, the cross-chain functionality of the `transferFrom` method becomes available, which allows anyone who owns a token from the collection to trustlessly send their it between shards that the contracts are deployed to.

 #### Script